How To Start A Podcast

 The Anchor app by the way is FREE.
 You can download it right away and start creating podcast audio from it.
 Be reminded my podcast is a solo project.
 Therefore more research about how to get multiple persons on your podcast is required.

 With the FREE Anchor app, you can record right away and also add background music, do a trailer video if you like and so many more features that are easy to add.
-Once that is done and you have recorded your audio, the podcast channel will provide an RSS feed for your podcast that you can now use to send your podcast to the other podcast directory easily, without having to individually download them to every platform.
+Once that is done and you have recorded your audio, the podcast channel will provide an RSS feed for your podcast that you can now use to send your podcast to the other podcast directory easily, without having to download them individually to every platform.

 Anchor once again automatically sends the episodes to every platform you select, once you add the RSS feed from their platforms to Anchor.
 The only thing to do is to sign up for the hosting directories you want to use, upload the anchor RSS feed to their platform, copy their RSS feed, and place it back on Anchor for distribution of your podcast and also to send ongoing episodes as they become available.